-The high cost of electric vehicles is one of the major stumbling blocks that prevents the adoption of these cars in Australia.
+The high cost of electric vehicles is one of the major stumbling blocks that prevents the adoption of these cars in Australia (EV cars are becoming increasingly popular also by businesses owners, but are still not the “golden standard” in Australia).
 By opting for a novated lease it makes cars like a Tesla much more accessible.

 All of the novated lease electric card benefits benefits we have discussed apply on a Tesla novated lease.
 Including of course the recent legislation changes which make a Tesla novated lease exempt from fringe benefits tax.
 Just remember the Tesla novated lease would have to be on a model below $84,619.

 In January 2023, Tesla Australia reduced the price across a number of its models and indeed they are eligible for an FBT exemption.

 |Model||New 2023 Price||Novated Lease Tesla FBT Exempt?|